Optimally Biased Expertise: Introduction

+Finally, there exists a literature that argues in favor of misaligned delegation in strategic settings, as a way to commit to a certain strategy.
+Examples include \citet{rogoff1985optimal,vickers1985delegation,segendorff_delegation_1998,kockesen_strategic_2004,stepanov_biased_2020}, and \citet{ispano2022good}.
+We differ from that literature in focusing on delegation of \emph{non-strategic} decisions, showing how misalignment may be beneficial even in the absence of a strategic counterparty.
+Additionally, a separate literature argues that people may have intrinsic preferences for potentially biased information, see \citet*{masatlioglu2023intrinsic} for a recent example.
+We abstract from such considerations and focus on a setting in which information has purely instrumental value.

-The remainder of the paper is organized as follows: we present a simple example that demonstrates the main effect in Section \ref{sec:exp}.
-Section \ref{sec:model} formulates the main model, which is then analyzed in Section \ref{sec:binary} for the special case of binary states and actions, while Section \ref{sec:gencase} analyzes the general problem.
-Section \ref{sec:othertools} compares misaligned beliefs as a delegation tool to other tools, such as misaligned preferences, payments, and restricting the action set.
-Section \ref{sec:ext} explores a number of extensions of the baseline model, and Section \ref{sec:conc} concludes.
+The remainder of the paper is organized as follows: Section \ref{sec:model} formulates the main model for a general family of information costs.
+It is then analyzed in Section \ref{sec:binary} for the case of binary states and actions.
+Section \ref{sec:gencase} analyzes the problem with (finitely) many states and actions while restricting attention to a specific information cost function.
+Section \ref{sec:disc} discusses various assumptions made in our analysis and alternative modeling approaches, while Section \ref{sec:conc} concludes.
+Proofs of all results are relegated to the Appendix.
+The Online Appendix contains supplementary results and robustness checks.